WICG/webpackage/draft-yasskin-http-origin-signed-responses.md

    certificate chain in its Certificate Verify (Section 4.4.3 of
    {{?I-D.ietf-tls-tls13}}), in order to allow updating the stapled OCSP response without updating signatures at the same time.
-1. If `signature` is a valid signature of `message` by `publicKey` using `signing-alg`, return "potentially-valid" with whichever is present of `certificate-chain` or `ed25519key`.
-Otherwise, return "invalid".
+1. If `signature` is not a valid signature of `message` by `publicKey` using `signing-alg`, return "invalid".
+1. If `integrity` names a header field and parameter that is not present in `headers`' response headers or which the client cannot use to check the integrity of `payload` (for example, the header field is new and hasn't been implemented yet), then return "invalid".
+If the selected header field provides integrity guarantees weaker than SHA-256, return "invalid".
+If validating integrity using the selected header field requires the client to process records larger than 16384 bytes, return "invalid".
+Clients MUST implement at least the `Digest` header field with its `mi-sha256` digest algorithm (Section 3 of {{!I-D.thomson-http-mice}}).

+   Note: RFC EDITOR PLEASE DELETE THIS NOTE; Implementations of drafts of this RFC MUST recognize the draft spelling of the content encoding and digest algorithm specified by {{!I-D.thomson-http-mice}} until that draft is published as an RFC.
+For example, implementations of draft-thomson-http-mice-03 would use `mi-sha256-03` and MUST NOT use `mi-sha256` itself.
+This ensures that final implementations don't need to handle compatibility with implementations of early drafts of that content encoding.

+   If `payload` doesn't match the integrity information in the header described by `integrity`, return "invalid".
+1. Return "potentially-valid" with whichever is present of `certificate-chain` or `ed25519key`.

 Note that the above algorithm can determine that an exchange's headers are potentially-valid before the exchange's payload is received.
 Similarly, if